zhouzi/included-with-xbox-game-pass/README.md

 ## Installation

-Here's how you can get a copy of xgp.community running on your machine:
+Here's how you can get a copy of this project running on your machine:

 1. Clone this repository
 2. Run `yarn` in its directory